A passionate collector, philanthropist, world traveller and business leader, Sonja Bata dedicated her life to learning and discovery.

 Working side by side with Thomas, Sonja Bata travelled the world for Bata shoes.
 Her business sense and passion for design allowed her to grow her professional role within the company, and she became an invaluable business partner for her husband.

-While travelling around the world on shoe business, Sonja developed a passion for collecting rare and traditional footwear from every corner of the world.
+It was while travelling around the world on shoe business that Sonja developed a passion for collecting rare and traditional footwear from every corner of the world.
 Her fascination with ethnography, design and history led her to amass a vast number of extraordinary shoes.
 This was the birth of what was to become the most comprehensive collection of historic footwear in the world: the Bata Shoe Museum, a unique cultural gem in the heart of Toronto which continues to reflect the vision of its Founder, who looked at shoes as a way to understand culture, anthropology, craftsmanship and ingenuity.
-Sonja Bata often called her collection of more than 13,000 shoes her ‘children’, as she had handpicked each pair with love and care.
 A true collector who found great joy in the act of sharing her finds with others, she was particularly fond of the education and community‐building roles of her museum.

 Sonja Bata passed away on February 21, 2018.
 In the Bata Shoe Museum, Sonja Bata has created a world-renowned institution dedicated to the scholarship of footwear history.
 We will greatly miss her vision, her passion, her curiosity and her leadership.